berkeley-cs61as/markdown-courseware/textbook/chapter26 13 - Logic Programming/section01 Lesson 13 Intro.md

 in a way that’s independent of the order of evaluation.
 Now we are going to describe a computation in a way that has no (visible) algorithm at all!

-We are using a logic programming language that A&S; implemented in Scheme.
+We are using a logic programming language that A&S implemented in Scheme.
 Because of that, the notation is Scheme-like, i.e., full of lists.
 Standard logic languages like Prolog have different notations, but the idea is the same.